Michele Blasco: Biography

 He built a new church (after 1656) to replace the Norman church with the Basilica Maria Santissima del Soccorso in Baroque style.
 He was buried in the church of San Francesco in Sciacca.
+He died in Sciacca in 1685 and was buried in the chapel of the Testone family, in the Church of the Convent of San Francesco outside the city walls.

 His grandson Gaspare Testone was also a local painter.